mingislight/mingislight.github.io/index.md

 ## 🧠 Professional Summary

-I connect front-line healthcare IT with applied analytics to reduce downtime and improve patient care.
-My focus is Epic EHR support, cloud solutions, and applied machine learning that deliver reliable, measurable results in healthcare operations.
+I connect front-line healthcare IT with applied analytics and research to support reliable Epic systems and better patient care.
+My focus is Epic support, population health, Cosmos, and data-driven problem solving that helps healthcare teams improve workflow, reduce issues, and turn data into action.

 ---